Skip to main content

 The core clock genes, including CLOCK, BMAL1, PER, and CRY, form the basis of this autoregulatory loop.
 The CLOCK/BMAL1 heterodimer acts as a transcriptional activator, binding to E-box elements in the promoter regions of target genes, including the PER and CRY genes.
 The resulting PER and CRY proteins then translocate back into the nucleus to inhibit the activity of CLOCK/BMAL1, thus creating a negative feedback loop that oscillates with a period of approximately 24 hours.

 This molecular clockwork is not an isolated system.
-It is intricately linked to the through several mechanisms.
+It is intricately linked to the endocrine system through several mechanisms.
 For example, glucocorticoid receptors are present in the SCN, allowing cortisol to provide feedback to the master clock.
 Similarly, clock genes are expressed in the pituitary and adrenal glands, directly influencing their responsiveness to hypothalamic signals.
 This bidirectional communication ensures that hormonal rhythms are tightly synchronized with the central clock.

 What Is the Impact on the Hypothalamic-Pituitary-Adrenal Axis?